-Emails show FDA worry over farmers’ water after romaine outbreaks
+Emails show FDA worry with growers after romaine outbreaks

-NEW YORK — After repeated food-poisoning outbreaks tied to romaine lettuce, a U.S. food-safety official shared his concerns in an internal email, saying the produce industry’s water testing “failed in an epic and tragic way.”
+NEW YORK (AP) — After repeated food poisoning outbreaks tied to romaine lettuce, a U.S. food safety official shared his concerns in an internal email, saying the produce industry’s water testing “failed in an epic and tragic way.”

 How the industry tests water to grow leafy greens is “unacceptable” and needs to change, James Gorny, a senior adviser for produce safety at the Food and Drug Administration, wrote to agency leaders.